Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/portal/cite-data/index.md

 <br>

-If you discovered or accessed the {{< glossary_link display="data collection" id="data-collection" >}} that you used in your work through the LDaCA portal, please cite or acknowledge LDaCA as follows:
+If you discovered or accessed the {{< glossary_link display="data collection" id="data-collection" >}} that you used in your work through the LDaCA Portal, please cite or acknowledge LDaCA as follows:

 > Data accessed via the Language Data Commons of Australia data portal https://data.ldaca.edu.au on [yyyy-mm-dd].